 In fact, it was in the 60s that ao dai gain the highest level of popularity.
 Especially in southern Vietnam, since Saigon designer Dung Dakao revolutionized the dress again, with the addition of raglan sleeves.
 The front panel of ao dai was connected with the back panel by buttons, lined from collar to armpit and continuing down to the side of the hip.
 With this innovation, the dress showed fewer wrinkles, laying flat on the female body, while still feeling comfortable in movement.

 The 70s and early 80s witnessed the country's reform period Doi Moi, along with the wave of hippie culture, embracing the philosophy “Live fast, die young”.
 Ao dai was modernized with a mini-version: lighter materials, vivid colors, patterns of plants, flowers, and geometric shapes.
 The bodice is so narrow and short to the knee, with wide body, low collar, and long trousers with wide bell-bottoms up to 60 centimeters.
 This trend was popular until the mid-90s.

 Ao dai in the 21st century

 In the 21st century, although being worn less on a daily basis, ao dai still remains as the national symbol of grace, beauty, cultural pride, and creativity.
-Designer Si Hoang illustrates Vietnamese paintings as patterns on his ao dai, while Minh Hunh is famous for using Hill tribe fabric.
+Designer Si Hoang illustrates Vietnamese paintings as patterns on his ao dai, while Minh Hanh is famous for using Hill tribe fabric.
 Recently, Thuy Nguyen reinvented ao dai with her unique silhouettes and her exclusive use of Vietnamese silk brocade.